lucas-kacz/Starton_IDCar/README.md

 Explain, step-by-step, how someone can install your project and use it.
 The jury will mainly use MacOS, Ubuntu, Android, and iOS.
 Setting up a docker/docker-compose is a good idea to allow someone to test the project easily.

-- Our website is hosted online, you can acces it using this [link](https://idcar.vercel.app/)
+Our website is hosted online, you can acces it using this [link](https://idcar.vercel.app/).
+If you want to use it on mobile, you need to open the link with the Metamask app.

-- If you want to use the project locally follow the next steps
+However if you want to use the project locally follow the next steps :

 - Clone the repo on your local machine